 There is even a special section just for kids called My Big Backyard that has tree houses to climb and explore, Critter Creek, Raindrop Stop, and so much more to keep children delighted for hours.

 The Memphis Botanic Garden is located at 750 Cherry Road.
 It is open from 9:00 a.m. until 4:30 p.m. daily.
 Tickets are $12 for adults, $10 for seniors, and $7 for children ages 2-12.

 Take a Carriage Ride

-A carriage ride through Memphis' downtown area is a good way to learn more about the history of the city at a leisurely pace.
-There are several companies that offer rides with prices range from $45 for 15 minutes to $150 for 2 hours.
+A carriage ride through Memphis’ downtown area is a good way to learn more about the history of the city at a leisurely pace.
+The two best-ranked companies that offer rides are Carriage Tours of Memphis and Uptown Carriages.
+Prices range from $45 for 15 minutes to $150 for 2 hours.